-Only one person at a time may use the software on each licensed computer or licensed device.
+Only one person at a time may use the software on each licensed device.
 The service/software may not be used for commercial, non-profit, or revenue-generating activities.
-The components of the software are licensed as a single unit, and you may not separate or virtualize the components and install them on different computers.
-Except for the permitted use described under "Remote Access" below, this license is for direct use of the software only through the input mechanisms of the licensed computer, such as a keyboard, mouse, or touchscreen.
-It does not give permission for installation of the software on a server or for use by or through other computers or devices connected to the server over an internal or external network.
+The components of the software are licensed as a single unit, and you may not separate or virtualize the components and install them on different devices.
+Except for the permitted use described under “Remote Access” below, this license is for direct use of the software only through the input mechanisms of the licensed device, such as a keyboard, mouse, or touchscreen.
+It does not give permission for installation of the software on a server or for use by or through other devices connected to the server over an internal or external network.
 The software also is not licensed for commercial hosting.
 For more information on multiple user scenarios and virtualization, see the Additional Terms.

 How long can I use the software?
 Your right to use the service/software is limited to the subscription period.
 You may have the option to extend your subscription.
 If you extend your subscription, you may continue using the service/software until the end of your extended subscription period.
 See the software activation screens or other accompanying materials for subscription details.
 After the expiration of your subscription, most features of the service and software will stop running.

-Can I assign or transfer the software to another computer, device or user?
+Can I assign or transfer the software to another device or user?
 License transfers are not permitted.
-You may assign the software license to another computer or device in accordance with the above installation and use rights.
-Anytime you assign the software license to a new computer or device, the software will no longer run on the prior computer or device.
+You may assign the software license to another device in accordance with the above installation and use rights.
+Anytime you assign the software license to a new device, the software will no longer run on the prior device.

 How does Internet activation work?
-Activation associates the use of the service/software with a specific computer or device.
-Activation is required for each licensed computer and each licensed device to which a software license is assigned.
-During activation, the software will automatically contact Microsoft or its affiliate to confirm that the license is associated with the licensed computer or licensed device.
+Activation associates the use of the service/software with a specific device.
+Activation is required for each licensed device to which a software license is assigned.
+During activation, the software will automatically contact Microsoft or its affiliate to confirm that the license is associated with the licensed device.
 Because activation is meant to identify unauthorized changes to the licensing or activation functions of the software, and to otherwise prevent unlicensed use of the software, you have no right to use the service and software after the time permitted for activation and you may not bypass or circumvent activation.
 If you have not entered a product key during the time permitted for activation, most features of the service and software will stop running.